0xsend/super-send-token/docs/rewards-wrapper-vault.md

 - Wrapper-vault: this new ERC4626 contract; holds target vault shares, issues its own shares to users.
 - Units: Superfluid pool member units; assets-normalized measure used to split distributions.

-## 4) High-level design
+## 4) High-level design (V1: assets-normalized per user, aggregated)
+- Aggregated across SendEarn vaults that share the same underlying asset (uniform asset invariant).
+- The contract accepts deposits targeted to a specific SendEarn vault (validated) and holds the resulting vault shares; positions are non-transferable (no P2P share transfers).
-- The wrapper’s asset = the underlying ERC20 of the target vault.
+- Withdrawals mirror back from the specified vault.
-- Deposits: users supply underlying to wrapper; wrapper deposits into target vault (to self), then mints wrapper shares to users.
-- Withdrawals: wrapper burns wrapper shares and withdraws/redeems from target vault to pull underlying; sends underlying to receiver.
-- Units = wrapper.convertToAssets(balanceOf(user)) (cast to uint128).
-Units are set/updated when balances change.
+- Units (per user) = sum over all tracked SendEarn vaults of convertToAssets(userSharesInVault), cast to uint128.
 - Pool config: non-transferable units; distributionFromAnyAddress configurable (default true for dev convenience).

 ## 5) Invariants
-- totalAssets() returns the underlying-equivalent held via the target vault: totalAssets = targetVault.convertToAssets(targetShareBalanceOf(wrapper)).
+- Uniform asset: All accepted SendEarn vaults MUST have IERC4626(v).asset() == address(asset).
+- Vault allowlist: Only vaults created by SendEarnFactory are accepted (factory.isSendEarn(v) == true).
+- totalAssets (global): Sum of underlying-equivalent held across all accepted SendEarn vaults by this contract.
-- For each user u: units(u) = floor(convertToAssets(wrapperShares(u))).
+- For each user u: units(u) = Σ_v floor(convertToAssets(userSharesInVault[v])).
-- On deposit/mint/withdraw/redeem/transfer, units are updated for affected accounts (sender/recipient).
+- Units update on deposit/withdraw for the specific vault; positions are non-transferable to simplify updates.
-- No direct user custody of target shares: wrapper is sole owner of target vault shares corresponding to wrapper supply.
+- No direct user custody of target shares: the contract holds SendEarn shares corresponding to ledgered user balances.

-## 6) ERC4626 integration points
+## 6) Integration points (non-transferable positions)
-- afterDeposit(assets, shares): approve target vault and deposit assets to the target for the wrapper; record no extra state beyond balances; update units for the receiver.
-- beforeWithdraw(assets, shares): redeem/withdraw from the target vault sufficient underlying for the wrapper to fulfill the withdrawal; update units for the owner.
-- _afterTokenTransfer(from, to, amount): on wrapper share transfers, recompute and update units for from and to (connect/disconnect to pool if needed).
+- depositAssets(vault, assets): validate isSendEarn(vault) and asset match; transfer underlying from user; approve+deposit into vault to this contract; credit user’s per-vault shares; update units for user by adding convertToAssets(sharesMinted).
+- withdrawAssets(vault, assets): validate vault; compute shares via previewWithdraw; debit user’s per-vault shares; withdraw to user; update units by subtracting convertToAssets(sharesBurned).
+- No peer-to-peer transfer path: positions are not transferable to avoid extra unit update hooks.

 ## 7) Superfluid pool wiring
+- Single aggregated pool across all accepted SendEarn vaults.
 - Create the pool in the constructor with PoolConfig{ transferabilityForUnitsOwner: false, distributionFromAnyAddress: true }.
-- The wrapper is the pool admin (only the wrapper updates member units).
+- The contract is the pool admin (only it updates member units).
-- Member lifecycle: connect on first positive units; disconnect optional.
-Units govern the share regardless of connection status; consider connecting lazily and relying on claimAll.
+- Member lifecycle: connect on first positive units; do not disconnect (optional).
+Units govern the share regardless of connection status; claimAll works for late connections.

 ## 8) Public methods (external surface)
 - deposit(uint256 assets, address receiver)